Part One : Uh-oh, dog ownership isn’t quite what I imagined…

 Now, not a walk goes by without some form of desensitising and counter-conditioning.
 For us, dog walking requires more than a simple lead and poo bag, but pockets full of different value treats, a clicker, squeaker, ball, plus my total focus and attention.
 My right hand is constantly clutching a tasty treat, poised and ready to distract or reassure Binx if he becomes nervous, as well as rewarding any desirable behaviours.

 Owning a reactive dog means I have learnt to be very observant of both Binx’s body language and our environment on our walks.
 As I am getting to know him I am more able to predict Binx’s reactions to different things and therefore react quickly to build up his confidence.
 If I spot a trigger in the distance I closely watch to see how Binx is reacting and respond appropriately.
-This often involves a swift change of direction to avoid another dog or focusing Binx with a treat or a command if he starts to get worked up, you can learn more tips like this one at this dog blog.
+This often involves a swift change of direction to avoid another dog or focusing Binx with a treat or a command if he starts to get worked up.
 Unlike other carefree dogs and owners in the park, our walks often end up monotonously trotting up and down a couple of streets on which Binx feels at ease.

 Trying my very best to protect Binx’s welfare whilst carrying on with normal life can be very stressful.
 I sometimes find myself trying so hard to do everything right that it is easy to slip into a somewhat ‘neurotic mother’ role about the specifics of Binx’s routine, training techniques, commands & signals.
 Another challenge is other people’s reactions to Binx.
 To the untrained eye Binx’s nervous behaviour could easily look like aggression.
 If we are out on a training walk and Binx becomes hyper-vigilant and starts pulling on his lead, other people will sometimes give judgmental looks or even comment “control your dog”.
 This is very disheartening as I am putting in so much time and energy, and Binx IS showing some improvement.